ArTeM09823/RBLXStatus_Changer/README.md

 # ROBLOX Status Changer
 * Based on Python
-* Open .py file and change the text
+* Open config.json and edit it
 ### How to install?
 ```
 pip install -r requirements.txt
 ```

-* Also edit the config.json